vert-x3/vertx-web-site/src/site/blog/posts/2018-03-28-vertx-micrometer-metrics.md

 draft: true
 ---

-Vert.x is already providing metrics for some time, through the [vertx-dropwizard-metrics](https://vertx.io/docs/vertx-dropwizard-metrics/java/) and [vertx-hawkular-metrics](https://vertx.io/docs/vertx-hawkular-metrics/java/) modules.
+Vert.x has already been providing metrics for some time, through the [vertx-dropwizard-metrics](https://vertx.io/docs/vertx-dropwizard-metrics/java/) and [vertx-hawkular-metrics](https://vertx.io/docs/vertx-hawkular-metrics/java/) modules.
 Both of them implement a service provider interface (SPI) to collect the Vert.x metrics and make them available to their respective backends.

 A new module, [vertx-micrometer-metrics](https://vertx.io/docs/vertx-micrometer-metrics/java/), is now added to the family.
 It implements the same SPI, which means that it is able to provide the same metrics.
-[_Micrometer.io_](http://micrometer.io/) is a pretty new metrics library, quite comparable to _dropwizard metrics_ in that it stores metrics in a local, in-memory registry and is able to store them in various backends such as _Graphite_ or _InfluxDB_.
+[_Micrometer.io_](http://micrometer.io/) is a pretty new metrics library, quite comparable to _dropwizard metrics_ in that it collects metrics in a local, in-memory registry and is able to store them in various backends such as _Graphite_ or _InfluxDB_.
 It has several advantages as we will see below.

-## What is Micrometer?
+## Tell me more about Micrometer

 [_Micrometer.io_](http://micrometer.io/) describes itself as a a vendor-neutral application metrics facade.
 It provides a well designed API, in Java, to define _gauges_, _counters_, _timers_ and _distribution summaries_.

 Among the available backends, Micrometer natively supports _Graphite_, _InfluxDB_, _JMX_, _Prometheus_ and [several others](http://micrometer.io/docs).
-Prometheus is very popular in the Kubernetes and microservices ecosystems, so its support by Micrometer was a strong motivation for implementing _vertx-micrometer-metrics_.
+Prometheus is very popular in the Kubernetes and microservices ecosystems, so its support by Micrometer was a strong motivation for implementing it in Vert.x.

 For the the moment, our implementation in Vert.x supports _Prometheus_, _InfluxDB_ and _JMX_.
 More should quickly come in the near future.